nspcc-dev/neofs-http-gw/README.md

 All timing options accept values with suffixes, so "15s" is 15 seconds and "2m" is 2 minutes.

+### Zip streaming
+The gateway supports downloading files by common prefix (like dir) in zip format.
+You can enable compression using config or `HTTP_GW_ZIP_COMPRESSION=true` environment variable.

 ### Logging

 `--verbose` flag enables gRPC logging and there is a number of environment